DanRoscigno/translate_changed_files/docs/en/quick_start/hudi.md

 Clone the [StarRocks demo repository](https://github.com/StarRocks/demo/) to your local machine.

-All the steps in this guide will be run from the `demo/documentation-samples/hudi/` directory in the directory where you cloned the `demo` GitHub repo.
+The steps in this guide will be run from the `demo/documentation-samples/hudi/` directory in the directory where you cloned the `demo` GitHub repo.

 ### Docker